 Insomnia is a complaint more and more people experience, being described as the inability to fall or stay asleep.
-According to the latest statistics, one in four people battle insomnia in America.
+According to the latest statistics, one in four people battles with insomnia in America.
 The symptoms of insomnia are present in at least 30% of the adults in this country, with the condition becoming chronic in 10% of the cases.
 This is why using an insomnia tracker can lead to better overall sleep; what get’s measured gets improved.

 CareClinic, a health app that serves as the ideal insomnia tracker